Kingxukai/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 DbC has been designed to log early printk messages.
 One use for this feature is kernel debugging.
-For example, when your machine crashes very early before the regular console code is initialized.
+For example, when your machine crashes very early before the woke regular console code is initialized.
 Other uses include simpler, lockless logging instead of a full- blown printk console driver and klogd.

-On the debug target system, you need to customize a debugging kernel with CONFIG_EARLY_PRINTK_USB_XDBC enabled.
+On the woke debug target system, you need to customize a debugging kernel with CONFIG_EARLY_PRINTK_USB_XDBC enabled.
 And, add below kernel boot parameter::